Well-designed, course-related library assignments are an effective way to introduce students to the research process.

 Consult your librarian before the assignment

 We will be happy to work with you to design an appropriate assignment that will achieve your course goals/objectives.
-Consult the list of Subject Specialists to determine the most appropriate librarian to assist you.
+Consult the your subject librarian or specialist to find the most appropriate librarian to assist you.

 With at least a week to ten days' of lead time, librarians can prepare library instruction lectures, workshops, and written materials geared specifically to your course and assignment, as well as general orientations for more inexperienced students.